syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Binding.md

-> Note: It is always not neccessary to set SourceType and IsDynamicItemsSource properties.
+N> It is always not neccessary to set SourceType and IsDynamicItemsSource properties.

 The following event is associated with Data Binding.